bkauf/next-store/README.md

     --role="roles/storage.objectAdmin"
     ```

-1. Deploy the Container to Cloud Run
+1. Deploy the Container to Cloud Run.

     The following commands set your envorinemnt varaibles for Cloud Run and also the service account that allows uploads to your public Google Cloud Storage bucket.